 The thing is, Dorothy found the meaning she was seeking right in her own backyard as so many of us can if we take some action.
 Do something positive to kick out the RSQ of today and begin to create a closer marriage, like the one we signed up for to begin with.

 It comes down to this.
 To get break out of RSQ, you have to take a risk.
 To create a closer marriage, you have to make changes.
-But you know that already, or you wouldn’t be here, would you?
-Click here for Introductory Specials and learn how to break out of RSQ today.
+But you know that already, or you wouldn’t be here.